Kentucky program

 Questions tied to this exact path

-• Is your team approved to originate KHC Mortgage Revenue Bond (MRB) for this household and loan setup?
+• Is your team approved to originate Kentucky Housing Corporation (KHC) Mortgage Revenue Bond (MRB) program for this household and loan setup?

 Action checklist preview